 The Emerging Scholars Program highlights recent scholarship about aspects of 19th-century and early-20th-century culture, including literature, architecture, theater, fine and decorative art, politics, manufacturing, education, gender roles, reform movements, fashion, and food.
 Recent topics for emerging scholars have included celluloid collar advertisements, New York brothel furniture, and a mining tycoon’s luxurious dinnerware.
-Three current university students or recent graduates will give 15-minute presentations.
+Several current university students or recent graduates will give 15-minute presentations.

 Check back later for the new event date.